 Action type: calculation

-Adds a calculated field result to the brew sheet.
+Adds a calculated variable result to the brew sheet.

 | Field | Required | Description |